 - Many sessions throughout the week provided the community with vibrant spaces to explore the important question of how to harness renewed global interest in increasing meaningful, empowering access to the Internet in a way that supports development efforts in line with the Sustainable Development Goals (SDGs).
 Participants reiterated that digital literacy and the development of local and culturally diverse and relevant content is fundamental for inclusive growth.
-An emerging consensus has developed amongst the IGF community that the Internet's core values of openness, freedom, resilience, safety, and decentralisation are fundamental for enabling inclusive and sustainable growth as is also expressed by UNESCO's Internet Universality framework4. - Many delegates emphasized that international cooperation and strategic partnerships cultivated through the IGF can help bridge digital divides and provide crucial new opportunities for people living in poverty, women and girls, children, persons with disabilities, older persons, indigenous peoples, marginalised groups, as well as rural communities that still lack acceptable and quality access and training in the use of ICTs and the Internet. - The IGF has remained a critical platform to facilitate dialogue on human rights and their connections with Internet policy and governance; while discussions about the importance of human rights on the Internet have similarly become increasingly prominent at the IGF.
-This year, increased attention has also been paid to the importance of civil and political rights including the ways in which the promotion and protection of these rights can support sustainable development. - The successful transition of the IANA functions5 to the multistakeholder community in October of 2016, only a few months prior to the 11th IGF, marks an important milestone for the multistakeholder Internet governance community.
+An emerging consensus has developed amongst the IGF community that the Internet's core values of openness, freedom, resilience, safety, and decentralisation are fundamental for enabling inclusive and sustainable growth as is also expressed by UNESCO's Internet Universality framework. - Many delegates emphasized that international cooperation and strategic partnerships cultivated through the IGF can help bridge digital divides and provide crucial new opportunities for people living in poverty, women and girls, children, persons with disabilities, older persons, indigenous peoples, marginalised groups, as well as rural communities that still lack acceptable and quality access and training in the use of ICTs and the Internet. - The IGF has remained a critical platform to facilitate dialogue on human rights and their connections with Internet policy and governance; while discussions about the importance of human rights on the Internet have similarly become increasingly prominent at the IGF.
+This year, increased attention has also been paid to the importance of civil and political rights including the ways in which the promotion and protection of these rights can support sustainable development. - The successful transition of the IANA functions to the multistakeholder community in October of 2016, only a few months prior to the 11th IGF, marks an important milestone for the multistakeholder Internet governance community.
 The transition was finalised after many months of careful planning and deliberation by community volunteers; leading to productive exchanges about the post-transition IANA and the new community-based accountability mechanisms to ensure transparent and stable management of this crucial Internet function.
-At

-3 http://digitalwatch.giplatform.org/events/11th-internet-governance-forum the IGF, various workshops and sessions endeavoured to learn from the successes and challenges of this important multistakeholder exercise.
+At the IGF, various workshops and sessions endeavoured to learn from the successes and challenges of this important multistakeholder exercise. - A number of sessions addressed the growing challenges stemming from increased use of the Internet around the world, along with the ways in which such use may threaten the security and development benefits of the Internet.
+Stakeholders stressed the need for cybersecurity measures to be implemented in cooperation with all stakeholders and international expert bodies; with the IGF providing a unique space for such collaborative efforts.
+Security professionals, law enforcement agencies, programmers, and business people, among others, have to work together in order to address new threats and challenges to online security for both individuals and organizations.
+Cyberattacks, cybercrime and issues related to privacy and surveillance are challenges that require urgent collaboration and cooperation as well.